-Paragraph 28 (1) and subparagraphs 28 (2)(a)(i) of the Immigration and Refugee Protection Act states that a permanent resident must meet his/her residency obligation for each five-year period by being physically present in Canada for 730 days or more.
+Paragraph 28 (1) and subparagraphs 28 (2)(a)(i) of the Immigration and Refugee Protection Act (IRPA) state that a permanent resident must meet his/her residency obligation for each five-year period by being physically present in Canada for at least 730 days.

 The “two-years-out-of-five” rule may seem simple at first, but it is rather complex.
 Most people take the five-year periods as discrete five-year periods.
-However, authorities with competent jurisdiction over immigration law have interpreted the five-year periods for residency obligation as rolling periods.
+However, according to para.28(2)(b) of IRPA, the five-year periods for residency obligation are rolling periods.
 This is a vital distinction because, for example, while there are only two separate five-year periods in ten consecutive years, when counted in a rolling manner there are suddenly six of them —12345, 23456, 34567, 45678, 56789, and 678910.
-Legally speaking, a permanent resident will have to be present for at least 730 days in Canada in all six rolling periods within those ten years if he/she is absent from Canada frequently.
+Legally speaking, a permanent resident may have to be present for at least 730 days in Canada in all six rolling periods within those ten years if he/she is absent from Canada frequently.

 Examination by an Immigration Officer

 Despite having to count these periods in a rolling manner, immigration officials are not authorized to examine a permanent resident’s residency obligation whenever they choose.
 An immigration officer is only authorized to do so when someone applies for a permanent resident card or travel document, or when they return to Canada at a port-of-entry following international travel.
 The good news is that the government official can only check the residency obligation of the previous five-year period.
 As long as the immigrant has 730 days of physical presence in the previous five years, he or she is good to go.
 For those who have been permanent residents for less than five years, they only need to show that they have enough time left within their first five-year period as a permanent resident to meet the 730-day requirement.